Updated for LD 2142 — Statutory Formula & Duration Caps (Effective March 19, 2026)

 Maine is primarily no-fault: Fault rarely affects maintenance

-Economic misconduct or abuse: Hiding assets, intentional unemployment, or controlling a spouse's economic resources (as defined in §4102(5)) may affect awards
+Economic misconduct or abuse: Hiding assets, intentional unemployment, or controlling a spouse's economic resources may affect awards

 See: Maine Statutes Title 19-A, §951-A & §4102(5)